Gaspé couple fights to save ancestral home from coastal erosion | CBC News

 Protecting their land against erosion

-Town officials informed the couple two years ago that they could expect to lose 10 centimetres of their property due to erosion annually, Aiken said.
+Town officials informed the couple two years ago that they could expect to lose 10 centimetres of their property due to erosion annually, Aitken said.

 At the time, they thought that wasn't too serious.
 But now, "there are these big chunks more than a metre deep that have just slid down," she said.